EmeryCSI/CSI-244W24_IndependentActivity2/README.md

 **Total Points: __ / 50**

 #### Additional Notes:
-- Late submissions may be subject to point deductions.
 - Extra credit may be awarded for additional features, creativity, or particularly efficient solutions.
 - Students are encouraged to ask questions and seek clarification if any aspect of the assignment is unclear.